vincebln2/urlscreenshot/README.md

 This web service takes screenshots of given URLs using Selenium and Chrome, deployed on fly.io

+Uses the BiDi Selenium feature by default but will use WebDriver if BiDi fails.

 ### Prerequisites

 - Have fly.io CLI installed